ekrsulov/ttpe/doc/docs/plugins/catalog/transformation.md

   - Amber bounding box for multi-selection
   - Blue bounding box for individual paths
 - **Transformation Mode**: Shows interactive transformation handlers
-  - Replaces feedback-only bounding boxes with full handler controls
+  - Replaces feedback-only bounding boxes with full handler controls for the selected element(s)
   - Handlers include 8 resize handles (corners + edges) and 1 rotation handle
+  - **Context feedback**: When transforming a single path that belongs to groups, parent group boundaries are shown as cyan feedback boxes (without handlers) to provide visual context of the group hierarchy

 ### Multi-Selection Transformation